Complete Guide to Lookup Table Fields and Settings

 • Execution Control

-Indicates how often this pipeline should run.
+Indicates how often this table should run in pipeline (in hours).

-8. REFRESH_TYPE
+11. REFRESH_TYPE

 Defines the type of data load: